The Neighbors: Income

 The most common language spoken in the Knob Hill

-neighborhood is English, spoken by 94.5% of households.
-Some people also speak Spanish (3.8%).
+neighborhood is English, spoken by 91.8% of households.
+Other important languages spoken here include Spanish and Korean.